 - Diagnosed with multiple sclerosis or related disorder

 Participation lasts up to 30 years.
 Your child will be asked to complete questionnaires online or in person, and you will be asked to provide access to your child’s medical record.
 You may also be asked to allow your child to participate in optional research activities that could include a blood draw, stool, urine and saliva samples, and other standard tests to gauge thought processes and movement.

 IRB: STUDY19080007A- Prospective Investigation of Multiple Sclerosis in the Three Rivers Region

 MEET THE RESEARCHER

-Zongqi Xia, MD, PhD, is a neurologist and scientist, a Principal Investigator, and an Assistant Professor of Neurology and Biomedical Informatics at the University of Pittsburgh.
+Zongqi Xia, MD, PhD, is a neurologist and scientist, a Principal Investigator, and an Assistant Professor of Neurology, Biomedical Informatics and Bioengineering at the University of Pittsburgh.
 Dr. Xia’s research focuses on bringing precision medicine to people with multiple sclerosis and related disorders of neuroinflammation and neurodegeneration.